 - Liver problems have happened with drugs like this one.
 Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- It is rare, but worse chest pain and heart attack can happen after this drug is first started or after the dose is raised.
+- It is rare, but chest pain that is new or worse can happen after this drug is first started or after the dose is raised.
+Heart attack can also happen.
 The risk may be greater in people who have very bad heart blood vessel disease.
 Talk with the doctor.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.

 - NSAIDs like this drug may affect egg release (ovulation).
 This may affect being able to get pregnant.
 This goes back to normal when this drug is stopped.
 Talk with the doctor.